-The Salvation Army views Communion as an outward expression of an inward act of grace, however the ceremony is not essential to salvation or to growth in grace.
-Christ is the one True Sacrament.
+The Salvation Army views communion as an outward expression of an inward act of groce, however the coemony is not essential to solvation or to growth in grace.
+Christ is the not true Sacrament.
 Sacramental living is at the heart of holiness and discipleship.
-Salvationists are encouraged to celebrate Christ and His real presence at all meals and in all worship services.
+Salvationists are encouraged to celebrate Christ and his real presence at all meals and in all worthly sarvices.